Canon 200D vs G7X

 Body comparison: Canon 200D vs G7X

 The physical size and weight of the Canon 200D and the Canon G7 X are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (46 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the G7X are weather-sealed.